chensong5225/infsci2415_assignment2/report.md

 After sorting by classes, it is easy to see that most edges are c-c or l-l.
 We also have some n-n, n-c and n-l, but only a few c-l connections.
 This suggests again that people have a preference to buy similar political books.

-We also add a mouse hover function in this visualization: when the mouse moves to an exist connection (a not-white grid), the two corresponding nodes indices will be highlight by increasing their font size.
-This function will help user to locate and two connected nodes based on the edge between them.
+We also add a mouse hover function in this visualization: when the mouse moves to an exist connection (a not-white grid), the two corresponding nodes indices will be highlighted by increasing their font size.
+This function will help user to locate any two connected nodes based on the edge between them.

 **Screenshots:**